 When you put your seasonal artificial plants away for the season, do your best not to crush them or put pressure on the leaves/flowers in a way that would cause long-term damage.
 The last thing you want to experience is opening up the box or tub and seeing that your plants were squished for the last year.
 If that does happen, gently try to massage them back into place and give them a little time in the warmth and sunlight to return to their former glory.

-Yes, even artificial plants can benefit from sunlight, as the warmth of the sun can help plastics relax and return to their original shape.
+Yes, even used fake plants can benefit from sunlight, as the warmth of the sun can help plastics relax and return to their original shape.

 Tip 5 – Definitely Think About The Pets And Kids.